feklee/san/nodes/README.md

      6. Solder y-cables using the cables that are stripped in the middle plus the 60 mm cables that are stripped on just one end.

-     7. Put heat shrink tube on connections of y-cables.
+     7. Put 10 mm heat shrink tube on connections of y-cables.

  3. BNC connectors: